betrusted-io/xous-docs/startup.md

 1. Allocate stack pages for PID1
 1. Map text section for PID1
 1. Enable MMU by returning to PID1 -- free existing stack beforehand.

+## Stage 4: No more kernel process

+At this point, the kernel has no more process.
+If there is an exception, it will be handled using this stack.